GiorgioMorales/CSCI550-ImageRetrieval/README.md

 Fig. 1 shows the precision of both datasets using `b=48` and `b=128`.
 As shown by the figure, the method decreases in performance as the value of *k* increased.
 There was also a stark difference between the MNIST and the CIFAR datasets' performance where the algorithm dramatically decreased in performance with the CIFAR dataset.

 <img src=https://github.com/GiorgioMorales/CSCI550-ImageRetrieval/blob/master/KLSH/results/KLSH.png alt="alt text" width=550 height=400>
 Figure 1.
-Image retrieval precision for MNIST and CIFAR for different values of $k$ using KLSH.
+Image retrieval precision for MNIST and CIFAR for different values of `k` using KLSH.
 Plotted is the samples average precision for each image retrieved and an approximate 95% confidence interval for the true average precision.

 ## Image Retrieval using Deep Learning